OlliTietavainenVaadin/blocking-text-field/README.md

 # BlockingTextField

 BlockingTextField is a UI component add-on for Vaadin 7.
+You can specify different types of allowed characters in the TextField.

 ## Building and running demo